SmartTURB/diffusion-lagr/README.md

 The data file `Lagr_u3c_diffusion.h5` mentioned above is used for training the `DM-3c` model.
 For training `DM-1c`, we do not distinguish between the 3 velocity components, thereby tripling the number of trajectories.
 You can generate the appropriate data by using the [`datasets/preprocessing-lagr_u1c-diffusion.py`](https://github.com/SmartTURB/diffusion-lagr/blob/master/datasets/preprocessing-lagr_u1c-diffusion.py) script.
 This script concatenates the three velocity components, applies min-max normalization, and saves the result as `Lagr_u1c_diffusion.h5`.

+## Training

+To train your model, you'll first need to determine certain hyperparameters.
+We can categorize these hyperparameters into three groups: model architecture, diffusion process, and training flags.
+Detailed information about these can be found in the [parent repository](https://github.com/openai/improved-diffusion).

+The run flags for the two models featured in our paper are as follows (please refer to Fig.2 in [the paper](https://arxiv.org/abs/2307.08529)):

 # Training models and Sampling

 Training diffusion modelss and Sampling are described in the [parent repository](https://github.com/openai/improved-diffusion).